-S. Naidu, M. Mihalkovič, and M. Widom Department of Physics Carnegie Mellon University Pittsburgh, PA 15213 (Dated: October 27, 2004)
+S. Naidu, M. Mihalkovič,\ and M. Widom

+Department of Physics, Carnegie Mellon University, Pittsburgh, Pennsylvania 15213, USA (Received 27 October 2004; revised manuscript received 11 March 2005; published 29 June 2005)

-We investigate the atomic surface structure of the high temperature decagonal quasicrystalline phase of $Al{72}Ni{20}Co_8$ using a lattice gas Monte-Carlo simulation.
-To avoid biasing towards a specific model we use an over-dense site list with a large fraction of free sites, permitting the simulation to explore an extended region of perpendicular space.
-Representing the atomic surface occupancy in a basis of harmonic functions aids our analysis by directly revealing the 5-fold symmetric component of our data.
+We investigate the atomic surface structure of the high temperature decagonal quasicrystalline phase of $Al{72}Ni{20}Co_8$ using a lattice gas Monte Carlo simulation.
+To avoid biasing towards a specific model we use an overdense site list with a large fraction of free sites, permitting the simulation to explore an extended region of perpendicular space.
+Representing the atomic surface occupancy in a basis of harmonic functions aids our analysis by directly revealing the fivefold symmetric component of our data.
 Patterns of occupancy are examined in both physical ("parallel") and perpendicular space, and compared with experiment in both cases.
 Additionally we compute the Patterson function representing correlations among atomic positions.
 Our results yield atomic surface structure with smooth variation of occupation and chemistry.
 Short distances in this model are avoided through correlations among partially occupied sites.
 The model naturally incorporates both an idealized average structure and intrinsic structural disorder, providing a more realistic description of the quasicrystal than is possible from an atomic surface model alone.